-For example, consider the ``Closest Object Recognition'' question in Fig.~\ref{fig:question_family}.
+\yohan{In Stage~2, $\mathrm{ClassifyRoom}(\Phi_f)$ assigns a room label $r_f$ using deterministic object-signature rules, such as beds for bedrooms, toilets or showers for bathrooms, etc. Given $\Phi_f$ and $r_f$, $\mathrm{Survey}(\Phi_f,r_f)$ selects the viable question families $\mathcal{C}_f$, and each $\mathrm{Rule}_k:(\Phi_f,r_f)\mapsto(q,a)$ instantiates the corresponding question template and ground-truth answer, where $k$ indexes the five families in Fig.~\ref{fig:question_family}.
+A rule is applied only when its required evidence is available and unambiguous in $\Phi_f$. } For example, consider the ``Closest Object Recognition'' question in Fig.~\ref{fig:question_family}.
 Object-level statistics are first extracted.
 The QA generation pipeline validates two conditions: (i) at least two non-structural, non-quasi-2D object instances with valid depth measurements exist, and (ii) the depth gap between top-two closest objects exceeds a minimum threshold to ensure perceptual validity.
 If satisfied, the closest object is determined as the ground-truth answer.
 In this example, ``chair'' is identified as the closest object.